Happy Star Wars Day! May The 4th Be With You!

 Now, as you drink in the image of the Power Loader, you may eventually notice several design inaccuracies, not the least of which are the (non-working) treads which somehow have replaced the machine’s ambulatory legs as seen in the movie.
 However, Kenner makes up for this by offering an astoundingly realistic sculpt of Ripley (he typed mockingly).

 Next is this disturbingly accurate playset of the Alien Queen with giant ovipositor.
 Just like in the movie, the Queen can be detached from the nest to rumble with Ripley.
-And, just like not all in the movie at all, glow-in-the-dark slime was included to pour into the top of the eggarator, which would then drip onto whichever action figure was standing or lying in the pit beneath the goopositor’s, uh … faucet?
+And, just like not at all in the movie at all, glow-in-the-dark slime was included to pour into the top of the eggarator, which would then drip onto whichever action figure was standing or lying in the pit beneath the goopositor’s, uh … faucet?

 Yes, I know, you’re clamoring for a nice, creepy Queen cuddle.
 Here ya go.
 Don’t e-mail me later about your nightmares.